d4rckh/im-a-sandbox/README.md

 2. Disable Windows Defender's real time protection
 3. Clone the GitHub repostiroy
 4. Run `.\ImASandox.ps1`
+5. Save the script output to a file
-5. Enable Windows Defender back
+6. Enable Windows Defender back

+## Removing

+Currently, there isn't a way to revert the changes made.
+Fortunately, the script logs every change to the console, making it easy for you to track what got modified.